alexandershalin/rclone_script/ReadMe.md

 ## What have been done to make it specific for Retroflag GPi?

-1. Removed all cloud providers except Google Drive to make installation process as easy as possible
+1. Removed all cloud providers except Google Drive and made installation process as easy as possible
 2. Menu changed to fit GPi screen
 3. Notifications size changes